AdaRoseCannon/a-slides/app/_posts/1970-01-01-slide-splash.md

 <div class="panel-body marked">
 * Hi, I'm Ada Rose from FTLabs

-This talk covers rendering and animation performance.
+Aim to cover rendering and animation performance.

 Both in the DOM and also general 2D and 3D animation in the web.

-***Insert conclusion***

 The ideal feeling is that of a native experience.
-The user shouldn't feel their very expensive device is struggling to display a simple a web page.
-To achieve this we have a goal framerate of 60fps, which gives us 16ms to render a single frame.

-When the frame takes longer to layout and render than 16ms that is jank.
-It looks like a stuttery discontinuity in the animation.
-60fps with occasional hiccoups feels much slower than a continuous 30fps.

-A long frame is caused by too much blocking activity in the main thread this can be most simply a long main thread loop in javascript or blocking io (e.g. synchronous ajax requests or very large local storage transactions).
+The goal of performance is so that the user doesn't notice the web page.

+* Make sure user interactions such as scrolling/dragging is responsive
+* From the moment the content is visible
+* Manage user expectations, don't show what they cannot interact with
+* Usually this means taking time to calculate an animation before rendering it
+* If you can move as much as possible out of the main thread, into workers or onto the graphics card.

+I'll begin with rendering the DOM then move onto some practises which help for animated visuals.

 </div>
 </div>